Long Island Central Pine Barrens

-The Long Island Central Pine Barrens (also known as the Long Island Pine Barrens) is a large area of publicly protected pine barrens in Suffolk County, New York, on Long Island, covering more than 100000 acre.
+The Long Island Central Pine Barrens, also known as the Long Island Pine Barrens, is an approximately 106000 acre region in central and eastern Suffolk County, New York, encompassing portions of the towns of Brookhaven, Riverhead and Southampton.
+Established under the Long Island Pine Barrens Protection Act of 1993, the region contains protected public and private lands as well as communities and other developed areas.

 Overview

 The Barrens operates similarly to Adirondack Park, with public lands managed by a mix of federal, state, county and local public land managers intermixed with private inholdings.

 It is Long Island's largest natural area and its last remaining wilderness.
 The region contains a remnant of the Atlantic coastal pine barrens ecoregion, whose forests might once have covered a quarter million acres (1,000 km^{2}) on Long Island.

 The Central Pine Barrens overlays and recharges a portion of a federally designated sole source aquifer for Long Island's drinking water.
 All of Long Island's drinking water comes from ground water wells; none of the island's water comes from reservoirs.
 Almost all of the Peconic River and Carmans River (two of Long Island's four biggest rivers) as well as much of their watersheds are in the Barrens.

 Two other large, contiguous examples of this ecosystem remain in the northeastern United States: the Massachusetts Coastal Pine Barrens and the New Jersey Pine Barrens.